impostorsguides/impostorsguides.github.io/rbenv/1-ab-content.md

 fi
 ```

 Here we see that we have the option of specifying a flag named `--path`.
 If we do this, we set a variable named `print_paths` equal to “1” and shift it off of our argument stack.
 Otherwise, we set it equal to the empty string.
-We’ll use `print_paths` later on in the code.
+We'll use `print_paths` later on in the code.

 Next block of code: